taw00/manuscript-css/README.md

 Note, the filename format is just what I prefer.

+> Note this Pandoc limitation that so many folks forget.
+Pandoc doesn't do CSS.
+> What this means is that converting from Mardown to HTML works just fine
+> because Pandoc just passes along your CSS.
+But Markdown (or HTML) to most
+> other formats will have all that fancy CSS just dropped and not translated.

 ### Chrome: markdown or HTML to exported PDF

 *markdown (2) previewing as HTML and then (3) exporting a PDF*